smart-data-lake/smart-data-lake/docs/getting-started/part-1/get-departures.md

 - When applying some basic transformation to your data that does not require any specific business logic, you store the result in the *Integration Layer*.
 Some of these transformations are data deduplication, historization and format standardization.
 DataObjects of the Integration Layer are prefixed with "int".
-- When applying business logic to your data, you store the result in the *Business Tranformation Layer* or *BTL* for short.
+- When applying business logic to your data, you store the result in the *Business Transformation Layer* or *BTL* for short.
 DataObjects of the Business Transformation Layer are prefixed with "btl".

 You are of course free to use any other naming conventions, but it's worth to think about one at the beginning of your project.